Untitled X Japan album: Missed release dates

 When interviewed by Consequence of Sound in May 2018, Yoshiki said of the album, "Recording's done pretty much, we just have to mix it" and that it would be released in either late summer or early fall 2018.
 On September 13, 2018, he held a press conference and announced that after 10 years, the album was completed.
 In 2019, Yoshiki said that he was waiting for the perfect time to release it.
 The website JRock News reported that reactions from fans to this statement were mixed, with some joking, "It will take another ten years."
 In October 2020, Yoshiki posted an apology for the repeated delays of the album on social media.
 Although he said there were various reasons, he acknowledged that it does not reflect well on him as the bandleader.
 When asked about the album in mid-2022 by Revolver, Yoshiki said he had just remixed something on it that day; "we are not really rushing to release the album right this moment.
 So I'm just fine tuning a little bit.
 But if I had to release it next week, it's done."
-As of 2025 there has been no news on the album, and it has been over years since the last X Japan album was released.
+Since then, there has been no news on the album, and it has been approximately years since the last X Japan album was released.